kubahasek/twe_news/README.md

 # This a school project where we got an assignment to create a PHP news site

+The assignment had multiple requirements which are listed below, it was our task to create a News site with administration capabilities as well as having role-based permissions.

 1. checkpoint

 - [x] - Výpis článků na hlavní stránce